Rumours (album): Recording

-In February 1976, Fleetwood Mac convened at the Record Plant in Sausalito, California, with hired engineers Ken Caillat and Richard Dashut.
-Production duties were shared by the three parties, while the more technically adept Caillat was responsible for most of the engineering; he took a leave of absence from Wally Heider Studios in Los Angeles on the premise that Fleetwood Mac would eventually use their facilities.
-The set-up in Sausalito included a number of small recording rooms in a large, windowless, wooden building.
+In February 1976, Fleetwood Mac convened at the Record Plant in Sausalito, California, with the engineers Ken Caillat and Richard Dashut.
+The three parties shared production duties, while the more technically adept Caillat was responsible for most of the engineering; he took a leave of absence from Wally Heider Studios in Los Angeles on the premise that Fleetwood Mac would eventually use their facilities.
+The set-up in Sausalito included several small recording rooms in a large, windowless, wooden building.
 Most band members complained about the studio and wanted to record at their homes, but Fleetwood did not allow any moves.
 Christine McVie and Nicks decided to live in two condominiums near the city's harbour, while the male contingent stayed at the studio's lodge in the adjacent hills.
-Recording occurred in a 6 by 9 metre room which included a 3M 24-track tape machine, a range of high-quality microphones, and an API mixing console with 550A equalisers; the latter were used to control frequency differences or a track's timbre.
+Recording occurred in a 6 by 9 metre room equipped with a 3M 24-track tape machine, a range of high-quality microphones, and an API mixing console with 550A equalisers; the latter were used to control frequency differences or a track's timbre.
 Although Caillat was impressed with the set-up, he felt that the room lacked ambience because of its "very dead speakers" and large amounts of soundproofing.

 The record's working title in Sausalito was Yesterday's Gone.
 Buckingham took charge of the studio sessions to make "a pop album".
-According to Dashut, while Fleetwood and the McVies came from an improvisational blues-rock background, the guitarist understood "the craft of record making".
+According to Dashut, while Fleetwood and the McVies came from an improvisational blues rock background, the guitarist understood "the craft of record making".
 During the formative stages of compositions, Buckingham and Christine McVie played guitar and piano together to create the album's basic structures.
 The latter was the only classically trained musician in Fleetwood Mac, but both shared a similar sense of musicality.
 When the band jammed, Fleetwood often played his drum kit outside the studio's partition screen to better gauge Caillat's and Dashut's reactions to the music's groove.
 Baffles were placed around the drums and around John McVie, who played his bass guitar facing Fleetwood.
 Buckingham performed close to the rhythm section, while Christine McVie's keyboards were kept away from the drum kit.
 Caillat and Dashut spent about nine days working with a range of microphones and amplifiers to get a larger sound, before discovering they could adjust the sound effectively on the API mixing console.